Nissan Cedric: Tenth generation (Y34; 1999)

-The Y34 entered production in June 1999 and lasted through to October 2004.
+The Y34 Cedric was introduced on 28 June 1999, along with the Y34 Gloria.

 The line-up consisted of the 250 L and LV (naturally aspirated 2.5-litre V6), 300LV (naturally aspirated 3-litre V6) and 300LX/300VIP (3-litre turbo V6), all with rear-wheel drive; additionally there was the 250 L/LV Four featuring all-wheel drive and a turbocharged version of Nissan's 2.5-litre inline six also seen in the Skyline.
 Prices (in 1999) ranged from ¥3,110,000 for a base 250 L to ¥4,940,000 for the ultra-luxurious 300VIP.

-For model year 2000, it won the Automotive Researchers' and Journalists' Conference award in Japan in two categories: "Car of the Year" and "Technology of the Year" (for the Nissan Extroid CVT transmission).
+In 2000, it won the Automotive Researchers' and Journalists' Conference award in Japan in two categories: "Car of the Year" and "Technology of the Year" (for the Nissan Extroid CVT transmission).

 Direct injection was added to all V6 engines for improved performance and reduced emissions, signified by the "DD" designation in the engine model number.
 AWD is only available on vehicles equipped with the RB25DET engine.
 A CVT (a rare case for an RWD-based vehicle) was available on the 300 VIP-Z and 300 LX-ZS trim levels.
 Top level Cedrics are comparable to the parallel line Nissan Cima, which occupies a market slot just beneath the Nissan President.
 Autech released a special 40th anniversary version of the Cedric, with the VQ30DET engine.
 Satellite guided navigation is added to this generation.

 A one-off Y34 roadster built by Nissan for the Tokyo Yakult Swallows for use as a bullpen car remained in use as of 2017.

 Nissan Cedric (Y34) Daiwa Taxi with fender mirrors.

 In October 2004, the last Cedric hardtop was built, after which it was replaced by the Nissan Fuga.
-The Cedric nameplate did remain available on the Y31-series sedans for commercial users until 2015.
+The Cedric nameplate did remain available on the Y31-series sedans for commercial users until 2014.

 Nissan Cedric in fiction

 Older models of the Cedric appeared in many various Asian movies and TV dramas on different roles, most prominently as taxis (especially in Hong Kong) as well as police cars.
-In Japanese movies and TV shows they were used as civilian vehicles, taxis as well as police cars; notably appearing in the crime dramas Taitokai (大都会 in Japanese) and Seibu Keisatsu (西部警察) (1979–1984).
+In Japanese movies and TV shows they were used as civilian vehicles, taxis as well as police cars; notably appearing in the crime dramas Daitokai (大都会 in Japanese) and Seibu Keisatsu (西部警察) (1979–1984).
 The Cedric was used as a police vehicle, alongside the Laurel and the Gloria, with most of them being wrecked in Seibu Keisatsu, with the exception of the 430 model Cedrics that were used as marked police cars.
 A 1963 model appears in the film The Big Steal, as the car given to the protagonist by his parents.